valecanto/sql-docs/docs/relational-databases/system-stored-procedures/sp-MSchange-feed-ddl-event.md

 This system stored procedure is used for:

 - The Azure Synapse Link feature for SQL Server instances and Azure SQL Database.
 For more information, see [Manage Azure Synapse Link for SQL Server and Azure SQL Database](../../sql-server/synapse-link/synapse-link-sql-server-change-feed-manage.md).
 - The Fabric Mirrored Database feature for Azure SQL Database.
+For more information, see [Microsoft Fabric mirrored databases](/fabric/database/mirrored-database/overview).
-For more information, see [What is Mirroring in Fabric?](/fabric/database/mirrored-database/overview)
+- SQL database in Microsoft Fabric.
+For more information, see [SQL database in Microsoft Fabric](/fabric/database/sql/overview).

 ## Syntax